What is LDAC / LHDC? The audio codecs explained

 Discover the tech that promises headphone heaven

-If you’ve invested in a pair of the best headphones, you may have spotted one or two acronyms while researching the purchase that might not be very familiar: LDAC and LHDC.
-They’re both audio technologies that are designed to make your headphones sound more heavenly, but what are they – and should you be seeking them out?
+If you’ve spent any time recently eyeing up a new pair of headphones, you might’ve spotted one or two acronyms that weren’t familiar: LDAC and LHDC.
+These wireless audio technologies are designed to make your headphones sound more heavenly.
+But what are they, and should you be seeking them out?

 What does LDAC stand for, and where does it come from?